 8. National Geographic Kids

 Less of a full-fledged learning curriculum and more of a resource for following your interests is National Geographic Kids.
-The website is a digital companion to the print magazines of the same name, which are meant for children ages 3 to 6 (National Geographic Little Kids) and 6 to 14 (National Geographic Kids).
+The website is a digital companion to the print magazines of the same name, which are meant for kindergarten online learning ages of 3 to 6 (National Geographic Little Kids) and 6 to 14 (National Geographic Kids).
 Tapping into the resources of the world-class scientific organization National Geographic, this website for young learners features videos, games and other interactive media with a focus of learning about science, geography and the world around us.
+Such heavy emphasis on photos, games and interactive media lands it in the top preschool online learning websites – kids tend to be audio and visual learners, after all.
 A highlight of the online learning tool is its Interactive World Map, which will put the world at your child’s fingertips and allow for virtual exploration and an education on the geography, people, culture, history, government and natural environment of a country.
 Though there’s a lot of great free content, the website heavily promotes the magazine and National Geographic merchandise.

 - Great free resources for studying animals, countries and geographical regions and science.